Kooboo/Json/README-EN.md

-#                 KoobooJson - Smaller and Faster C# JSON Serialization Tool (Based on Expression Tree)
+# Smaller and Faster C# JSON Serialization Tool (Based on Expression Tree)

 [![Kooboo](https://img.shields.io/badge/Kooboo-blue.svg)](https://github.com/Kooboo/Kooboo) [![Nuget](https://img.shields.io/nuget/v/Kooboo.Json.svg)](https://www.nuget.org/packagKooes/Kooboo.Json/) [![NCC](https://img.shields.io/badge/member_project_of-NCC-red.svg?style=flat&colorB=9E20C8)](https://github.com/dotnetcore/Home)

 ## Why KoobooJson?
-- **KoobooJson is a small, self-contained & high performance json serialization tool**
+- **KoobooJson is a very small, self-contained & high performance json serialization tool**

-KoobooJson contains just enough features for your serialzation work.
-Code structure is very clear that you may continue with your customized development.
+KoobooJson contains just enough features with focus on performance.
+Its code structure is very clear that you may continue with your own customized development.

-## What's the difference between KoobooJson and Newtonsoft.
+## Difference between KoobooJson and Newtonsoft.
 Json (Json.Net)?
-- **KoobooJson takes a different direction from Json.Net**
+- **Performance and binary size**

-  Json.
-Net is a very comprehensive, systematic and compatible library, so its diversity also brings some inevitable factors, because to maintain some compatibility and other special features, so the code in Json.
-Net sacrifices performance.This is a big difference between performance and a performance-based Json framework.
-On the other hand, Json.Net is very large because of its rich features.
+Json.Net is a comprehensive library that contains many features normal users do not need.
+Those features are the cause of performance & larger binary size.
+Kooboo Json is 5 times smaller and 5 times faster.

-## What is the difference between KoobooJson and JIL, Utf-8Json?
+## Difference between KoobooJson and JIL, Utf-8Json?
-- **KoobooJson and JIL and Utf-8Json are both JSON frameworks with outstanding performance in the JSON world**.
+- **All of them have great performance, Kooboo Json has no depedency like the other two has**.

   The difference between KoobooJson and the two is that JIL and Utf-8Json have certain dependencies，which means that in some environments (.
 NET version), I can not directly "out-of-the-box use".